 (a) Should any player wish to transfer to another club playing in the league, an application for the transfer of a registered player must be made on the prescribed transfer form.
 All players must write their FULL NAME AND ADDRESS in BLOCK capitals, enter their DATE OF BIRTH, and sign their portion of the form.

-The Secretaries of both clubs will then complete and SIGN the form and the secretary of the club to which the player is transferring will forward the form to the Registration Secretary.
+The Secretaries of both clubs will then complete and SIGN the form and the secretary of the club to which the player is transferring will forward the form to the Player Registration Officer.

-(b) All transfers must be approved by the Registration Secretary not less than 24 hours before the player plays for his new club in a league or cup match.
+(b) All transfers must be approved by the Player Registration Officer not less than 24 hours before the player plays for his new club in a league or cup match.
 A scanned copy is acceptable.

-(c) No player so transferred, or, whose registration is cancelled after the middle point of the league schedule may take part in any of the competitions organised by the P.C.C.C. during the season.
+(c) No player so transferred, or, whose registration is cancelled after the middle point of the league schedule may take part in any of the competitions organised by the Pembroke County Cricket League during the season.

 8. Ground suitability

-The Executive Committee shall have the right to refuse membership or to suspend any Club whose ground is deemed unfit for the playing of League Matches.
-Any team unable to have its ground inspected twice yearly will not be allowed to proceed above Division 6.
-If any areas are deemed to be unsuitable the Clubs concerned may be required by the Executive Committee to play all League matches away from home, if possible, until the defects are remedied, otherwise Rule 16 will apply.
+The Executive Committee shall have the right to refuse membership or to suspend any Club whose ground is deemed unfit for the playing of League matches.
+Any team unable to have its ground inspected twice yearly will not be allowed to proceed above the lowest division.
+If any areas are deemed to be unsuitable the Clubs concerned may be required by the Executive Committee to play all League matches away from home, if possible, until the defects are remedied.
 Any complaints during the season about the state of areas shall be investigated by the Ground Inspector and similar action taken if necessary.
 Should more than two inspections of a ground be necessary for the spring inspection and again for the autumn inspection, then the club involved will be charged an inspection fee of £20 for each additional inspection in excess of the first two.

 9. League matches on Harrison Allen